folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @circulation-deployment-descriptor.json http://localhost:9130/_/discovery/modules
 ```

-Now the backend modules are deployed, but not yet enables for your tenant.
 Check, what is in your Discovery:

 ```
 curl -w '\n' -D - http://localhost:9130/_/discovery/modules | grep srvcId
 ```

-There should be 61 modules in your Okapi discovery - those which have been in okapi-install.json before we deployed mod-pubsub.
+There should be 65 modules in your Okapi discovery - those which are in okapi-install.json.
+In addition, we have installed mod-pubsub, mod-login, mod-permissions and mod-users twice, because we have installed mod-pubsub and dependencies right away (leave it as is, some of those modules have been deployed in different release versions).

 Check, what Docker containers are running on your host: